 In 2015 he was our opening day starter, going 6 innings and winning against the Yankees.
 He finished the season with a 13-5 record but a 5.57 ERA in 30 games, 28 starts

 2016 didn’t go well.
 Drew started the season in Buffalo, and, at the end of April, he came up for a spot start.
 He wasn’t bad, 5.2 innings, 4 hits, 2 earned, 3 walks, 5 strikeouts.
 The bad mark was 2 home runs.
 In early July, he was called up for a couple of appearances and then back to Buffalo.

-On August 1st, He got traded to the Pirates for Francisco Liriano, Reese McGuire, and Harold Ramirez.
+On August 1st, the Jays traded him to the Pirates for Francisco Liriano, Reese McGuire, and Harold Ramirez.
 The trade worked out for us.
 Liriano had a 2.29 ERA down the stretch for us, and we made the playoffs.

-Since the trade Hutchison has gone from the Pirates, Phillies, Rangers, Dodgers, Twins, Yankees, Angels, back to the Yankees, and then the Twins again.
-He’s pitching in an independent league this year.
+Since the trade, Hutchison has gone from the Pirates, Phillies, Rangers, Dodgers, Twins, Yankees, Angels, back to the Yankees, and Twins again.

 I do admire him for keeping at it.

-It is also Carl Yastrzemski’s Birthday, he is 81.
-Carl was a favorite of mine when I was young.
-I tried to copy his batting stance (which changed as he aged, as his bat slowed, he simplified his batting stance to get to the ball quicker).
+It is also Carl Yastrzemski’s Birthday.
+He is 84.
+Carl was a favourite of mine when I was young.
+I tried to copy his batting stance (which changed as he aged, he simplified his stance to get to the ball quicker).
 Carl played 23 seasons in the majors, all with the Red Sox.
 He finished with 3419 hits and 452 home runs and won the Triple Crown in 1967.
-I thought he would be the last one ever to do that, but then Miguel Cabrera did it in 2012.
+I thought he would be the last to do that, but then Miguel Cabrera did it in 2012.

-Happy Birthday Paul, Drew, Carl and, of course, my wife.
+Happy Birthday to Paul, Drew, Carl, Doug, Ryan, and, of course, my wife.